eslint/markdown/docs/processors/markdown.md

 ## Workarounds

-You can't lint both in a single run, but there's more than one way to get full coverage anyway:
+You can't lint both in a single ESLint run, but you can use one of the following approaches:

-- **Run two configs.** Keep your existing config with the `markdown` processor for code blocks, and add a second config with the Markdown language and rules for content.
+- **Run ESLint with two configuration files.** Keep your existing configuration with the `markdown` processor for code blocks, and add a second configuration with the Markdown language and rules for content.
 Then run ESLint twice:

   ```sh
   eslint .                              # lints fenced code blocks
   eslint -c eslint.config-content.js .  # lints Markdown content
   ```

   This works well in CI and git hooks.
-The catch is that most editor integrations only load the default config file, so you won't see the content-linting results while you type.
-(This repository takes exactly this approach.)
+However, most editor integrations use only one ESLint configuration at a time, so Markdown content errors may not appear in the editor.
+This repository uses this approach in its lint scripts and git hooks.

-- **Hand content-linting off to another tool.** Keep the `markdown` processor for code blocks, and let a dedicated tool such as [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) handle the Markdown content instead.
-It ships with editor extensions, so either way you still get real-time feedback.
+- **Use a separate Markdown linter.** Keep the `markdown` processor for code blocks, and use a dedicated tool such as [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) to lint the Markdown content.
+An editor extension such as [`vscode-markdownlint`](https://github.com/DavidAnson/vscode-markdownlint) can provide real-time feedback while you type.
+The tradeoff is having another tool and configuration to maintain.